ACM-VIT/Dawn/Scraping and Automation/README.md

 i) Creats a python script to download all the bookcover images (thumbnails) shown on the given webpage.The name of the downloaded images should be their titles .

 ii) Create a python program where the user will select the sorting filter from these price low-high, price high to low , popularity based on star ratings.
 Our program should display the book titles in the requested order to the user.

+## Spider: Web Crawler (Spider.py)
+This is a basic web crawler which uses libraries to crawl a given webpage and can be modified to return the required data from any webpage.
+Here we have used the postfeed of [this website](https://pure-inlet-32646.herokuapp.com/).
+The code returns the headings of all the posts in the postfeed.